YYFlutter/flutter-animation-set/README.md

 ## Contribution

-Contribute your component, and we'll add it to the animation set
+* Contribute your component, and we'll add it to the animation set
+* Or post your animation, if interested, we will help you to achieve

 ## About